mterron/horizon/README.md

 ## How to use this image

 Same as the official one!
-Except it's half the size:)
+Except it's only 600% smaller :)

 Enjoy